 - Avoid fees if you use the right ATM.
 If you use a partner ATM, you don’t have to pay any additional fees.

 - Avoid international transaction fees.
 Just about every US debit card will require that you pay currency conversion fees every time you use your card overseas.
 Though, some cards will waive the international fee.

 - Safe way to spend your money with fraud protection.
 Debit cards give you a safe and secure way to access money when traveling overseas, given that multiple security layers work in keeping your information secure.

 - Getting your card replaced overseas is difficult.
 Replacing a lost or stolen debit card when you’re traveling overseas can take up to 10 business days, and can be costly.

-What else should I consider when using a travel debit card?
+What else should I consider when choosing a new account?